SDS logo

 1. Fear of Pain

 Many people associate dental procedures with pain, even though modern dentistry is highly advanced and often painless.
+This fear can deter individuals from seeking necessary dental care, leading to worsening oral health issues.

 2. Negative Past Experiences

 A previous unpleasant or painful dental visit can leave a lasting impact, making future visits feel intimidating.
+These experiences can contribute to dental phobia, where the fear becomes overwhelming.

 3. Fear of Loss of Control

-Sitting in a dentist’s chair with instruments in your mouth may cause feelings of helplessness.
+Sitting in a dentist's chair with instruments in your mouth may cause feelings of helplessness.
+This perceived loss of control can heighten anxiety levels during dental appointments.

 4. Embarrassment About Oral Health